 - The Site Value is the value of the land only, assuming any improvements had never existed.
 This is used by the State Revenue Office to calculate Land Tax under the Land Tax Act.

 - Net Annual Value is the rental value of the property, excluding outgoings such as building insurance and maintenance costs.
 It is set at 5% for residential properties, but may be higher for commercial assessments.

 Raising an objection to a valuation is a formal administrative process governed by law and recognised by the Victorian Civil & Administrative Tribunal (VCAT).
-Before commencing this process, you are encouraged to discuss your valuation concerns with Council Valuers on 9840 9333.
+Before commencing this process, you are encouraged to discuss your valuation concerns with the relevant Valuer appointed by the Valuer-General Victoria.